Protecting Creativity

 The future of IP

-There is no doubt that intellectual property law will continue to be an intrinsic part of brand identity and a mechanism for protecting creative endeavours.
+There is no doubt that intellectual property law will continue to be an intrinsic part of brand identity and an effective mechanism for protecting creative endeavour.
 In particular I am interested to see how it will apply to products created by artificial intelligence.

 Perhaps, this in time will require an article of its own.